 How to compress a video on Mac

 It's not a surprise that the largest files on your Mac are probably your videos.
-So, whether you're running out of space on your hard drive or you're trying to send a movie that's too large, compressing videos is a great way to reduce their file size.
+So, whether you're running out of space on your hard drive or trying to send a movie that's too large, compressing videos is a great way to reduce their file size.
 And with no shortage of options, figuring out where to start with it all can feel overwhelming.

 But don't worry, if you keep reading, this article will explain video compression and how to compress a video on a Mac.